 The plan of how to become an extra on film sets is pretty simple and straightforward.
 Here’s a very quick and accurate list of how to become an extra on films sets in three steps.

-Regardless of your location, it’s likely that there will be at least some companies, whether brick-and-mortar or online, who serve your area where they film.
+Regardless of your location, it’s likely that there will be at least some companies, whether brick-and-mortar or online, who serve your area and where they find most of their background performers.
 Find a reputable extras agency and sign up with them.
-Most of these require membership payments.
+Most of these require membership payments, however.

 At this point, it’s all about the waiting.
-Once your phone rings (or you get that email), you will need to confirm your availability.
+Once your phone rings (or, more rarely, you get that email), you will need to confirm your availability.
 Do not hesitate, because casting will go through the list very quickly (which is why legit services will almost always call for your confirmation).
 Confirm that you’re available, and get the necessary details.

 Usually this will be provided, but if not, write down: